isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/course-fee-absentee-payroll-funding.md

 ### A. Course Fee Funding

-Baseline course fee funding is available to lower the cost when you sponsor your Singapore Citizen, Permanent Resident, and [Long Term Visitor Pass Plus (LTVP+)](www.skillsfuture.gov.sg/docs/default-source/resources/terms-conditions/enterprises-ssg-circular_rpd_2021_2_extension-of-funding-support-to-long-term-visit-pass-plus_ltvp-_holders.pdf) employees for training courses funded by SSG.
+Baseline course fee funding is available to lower the cost when you sponsor your Singapore Citizen, Permanent Resident, and <a href="https://www.skillsfuture.gov.sg/docs/default-source/resources/terms-conditions/enterprises-ssg-circular_rpd_2021_2_extension-of-funding-support-to-long-term-visit-pass-plus_ltvp-_holders.pdf" target="_blank" rel="noopener">Long Term Visitor Pass Plus (LTVP+)</a> employees for training courses funded by SSG.

 As an employer, you can enjoy up to 70% subsidy of course fees for courses offered by SSG-appointed CET Centres, and up to 50% subsidy of course fees for certifiable courses approved by SSG.